 LAW ENFORCEMENT FAQ

-The Spring Semester 2018 application deadline ended November 1.
+The application process for Spring Semester 2019 was May 1.
 Applicants to the Law Enforcement Program will be notified by email of their admission status approximately 30 days after the application deadline date.

 How do I know if I am eligible to apply for HTC's Law Enforcement Professional Peace Officer Licensing Program?